Enhancing Science Classroom Discourse Analysis through Joint Multi-Task Learning for Reasoning-Component Classification: Conclusion

 We presented an automated discourse analysis system for science classroom utterances that jointly classifies utterance type (10 classes) and reasoning component (revised 4-class scheme).
 Our findings demonstrate that:

-\begin{itemize} \item LLM-based augmentation of minority RC classes is a practical strategy for improving automated classification of rare but educationally significant reasoning types, with gains concentrated on SR-I and ER F1 scores. \item Fine-tuned RoBERTa with augmentation achieves the best UT performance (macro-F1$=$0.635, $+$18.2 pp over TF-IDF), confirming that 10-class functional discourse labeling requires contextual representation.
-By contrast, TF-IDF + Logistic Regression achieves the highest RC macro-F1 (0.574), indicating that the 4-class RC taxonomy is largely lexically separable and that transformer fine-tuning on the current corpus size does not provide a reliable advantage for this task. \item Teacher Feedback-with-Question (Fq) moves are the strongest antecedents of student inferential reasoning (SR-I) in the lag-sequential analysis, providing quantitative support for dialogic teaching practices that combine feedback with epistemic probing. \item Cognitive complexity follows a within-session arc that peaks in the lesson middle, with implications for how teachers structure the closing phases of science discussions. \end{itemize}
+\begin{itemize} \item LLM-based augmentation of minority RC classes is a practical strategy for improving automated classification of rare but educationally significant reasoning types, with gains concentrated on SR-I and ER F1 scores. \item Fine-tuned RoBERTa with augmentation achieves the best UT performance (macro-F1$=$0.635, $+$34.3 pp over TF-IDF), confirming that 10-class functional discourse labeling requires contextual representation.
+By contrast, RC performance is competitive across all systems: GPT-5.4 achieves the highest RC macro-F1 (0.412), followed by RoBERTa+Aug (0.396) and TF-IDF (0.381), indicating that the 4-class RC taxonomy has meaningful lexical separability and that transformer fine-tuning on the current corpus size does not provide a decisive advantage for this task. \item Teacher Feedback-with-Question (Fq) moves are the strongest antecedents of student inferential reasoning (SR-I) in the lag-sequential analysis, providing quantitative support for dialogic teaching practices that combine feedback with epistemic probing. \item Cognitive complexity follows a within-session arc that peaks in the lesson middle, with implications for how teachers structure the closing phases of science discussions. \end{itemize}

-Future work will expand the annotated corpus and report inter-annotator reliability Also, we plan to investigate the reliable methods to measure the uncertainty of the model predictions and active learning strategies to efficiently expand the labeled dataset with human-in-the-loop.
+Future work will expand the annotated corpus and report inter-annotator reliability.
+Also, we plan to investigate the reliable methods to measure the uncertainty of the model predictions and active learning strategies to efficiently expand the labeled dataset with human-in-the-loop.